boompig/wordle-py/README.md

 It took up 160MB on disk uncompressed, or 90MB compressed using `gzip`.
 You can download it from Github LFS under `data-parsed/possibilities-table-base-3.parquet.gzip`.

-As an optimization, since we know the full list of solutions which is smaller than the number of possible words, we can instead compute a matrix of size 12,972 x 2315 (which I call the "asymmetric" dataset).
+As an optimization, since we know the number of solutions is smaller than the number of possible words, we can instead compute a matrix of size 12,972 x 2315 (which I call the "asymmetric" dataset).
+However we have to be clever here in ordering the words: we want the words to line up for all guess words that might also be solution words.
+This matrix takes about 2 minutes to compute and takes up only 29MB on disk and in memory (about 30 million entries).
+You can download it from Github LFS under `data-parsed/possibilities-table-asymmetric-base-3.parquet.gzip`.

-To further simplify our solution, we can compute a 2315 x 2315 matrix, which we can call our "answers" matrix.
-Note that this restricts us to only guessing words that are allowed answers, so this will potentially lead to larger trees.
-However, it also significantly narrows down the search space.

 #### Solver

-I implemented a recursive solver.
+The solver is a simplified recursive DFS with a branch-and-prune strategy guided by our mean partition heuristic.

 Because all this is implemented in Python, we have to be extra careful about performance.
 We use a number of optimizations when computing our decision tree: